fossgis/osmdata/master/README.md

 This uses the cheapest cloud server they have which costs 2.96 EUR per month.

-* Create a new volume:
+* Still on your own machine, create a new volume:

 ```
 hcloud volume create \